-- We recommend that the state maintain current standards for procedures used by existing volunteer Emergency Medical Service (EMS) companies, without requiring further future expansions in their scope of service as a prerequisite for continuation. - We recommend that all state mandated equipment and training for volunteer fire and rescue squads must be state funded. - We support continued use of the FARMEDIC training program as the preferred training vehicle for fire departments and emergency response teams. - 4.
+- 1. We recommend that the state maintain current standards for procedures used by existing volunteer Emergency Medical Service (EMS) companies, without requiring further future expansions in their scope of service as a prerequisite for continuation. - 2.
+We recommend that all state mandated equipment and training for volunteer fire and rescue squads must be state funded. - 3.
+We support continued use of the FARMEDIC training program as the preferred training vehicle for fire departments and emergency response teams. - 4.
 We recommend rural communities be allowed flexibility in training requirements for volunteer rescue squads. - 5.
 We support the distribution of KI (Potassium Iodide) pills to all people in counties with nuclear power plants that would not be able to evacuate because they are caring for livestock.
-We would ask that an adequate supply, enough to last the duration of the nuclear emergency be supplied to all livestock owners. - We recommend that New York State develop incentives to encourage more people to become trained as emergency medical technicians.
+We would ask that an adequate supply, enough to last the duration of the nuclear emergency be supplied to all livestock owners. - 6.
+We recommend that New York State develop incentives to encourage more people to become trained as emergency medical technicians. - 7.
+We support training for emergency responders to address solar array, battery storage and electric vehicles fires.